Key Insights (TL;DR)

 Strengthen documentation across the client lifecycle

-Every key conversation should be memorialized.
-This includes risk discussions, liquidity warnings, allocation rationale and expectation-setting.
+Every key client interaction should be documented, including risk discussions, liquidity constraints and allocation rationale.

 Specifically, RIAs should develop and utilize a Private Assets Acknowledgement Form that clients sign before allocating funds.
 This document must clearly memorialize the client’s understanding of the investment's liquidity constraints (i.e., inability to redeem quickly) and the risks of valuation opacity.
 This step closes the documentation gap that fuels most private-asset disputes.